Xfan1025/SDCND-Behavioral-Cloning/README.md

 * `videos` Please find the links to YouTube videos I recorded at the bottom of this README

-(I am switching between different OSs frequently, so the data paths vary a lot.
-As a result, I wrote two scripts for generating different models).

-(Other utility files such as dependencies will be added soon)

 ## Functional Code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around track 1 by executing